-While the above SSLs are the most common certificates, there are a few others you might consider.
+While the above SSLs are the most common certificates, there are a few others you might consider as well.

 A multi-domain validation certifies multiple domains owned by the same person under a single certificate.
 This validation can save you time and money, but there are limits—every time you add a new domain, you must request a reissued SSL certificate to authenticate it.